DEFRA/defra-ai-sdlc/workflow/workflow-product-requirements.md

 At the top of the document include the detail of the data model for reference.

 Do NOT include any summary, timelines, or non-functional requirements, unless they are relevant to the specific feature implementations.
-Do NOT add any functionality that isn't in the above web pages, only add the functionality already defined.
+Do NOT add any functionality that isn't in the above requirements, only add the functionality already defined.

 Include a short 'Context' part at the top of the document that details the purpose and background information that is relevant to the project overall.